 Often overlooked, chapattis and tandoori rotis possess an earthy flavour of a traditional Indian flatbread.

-The tangy taste of the pickles are a brilliant accompaniment for naans and rotis.
+The tangy taste of the pickles isa brilliant accompaniment for naans and rotis.

 Rice is also good for soaking up saucy curries.
 If you like it plain, go for boiled.
 For a more flavourful Indian taste, try pilau.

-Adding mint yoghurt or raita can be used to cool down hot curries, and to add another complimentary taste.
+Adding mint yoghurt or raita can be used to cool down hot curries, and to add another complementary taste.

 And to Drink?

 You cannot go wrong with a lassi, a traditional Indian yoghurt based drink.
 The two main varieties are sweet and mango.